vazra/react-native-stepper/README.md

 > If you are a developer, please contribute to make this project more useful for everyone!

-> Create issues for any bugs or future requests.
+> Create issues for any bugs or feature requests.

 View [Demo Here](https://snack.expo.io/@mocioun/react-native-material-ui-stepper)